ShahedSabab/TutVis/README.md

 Online text and video tutorials are among the most popular and heavily used resources for learning feature-rich software applications (e.g., Photoshop, Weka, AutoCAD, Fusion 360).
 However, when searching, users can find it difficult to assess whether a tutorial is designed for their level of expertise.
 TutVis stands for tutorial visualization, which is a Photoshop tutorial browsing system that provides auto-generated information to assist users in the tutorial searching and selection.
 The provided information is as follows: difficulty level (advanced/beginner), topics covered, length, text complexity, command usage ratio.
 This information is automatically calculated using different supervised and unsupervised machine learning algorithms.

 • The browsing interface is developed using angular js, node js, d3 js, chart js, and bootstrap.<br/>
-• The training data (1300 text and video tutorials of Photoshop and Fusion 360) are scrapped from 13 different sources. <br>
+• The training data (1300 text and video tutorials of Photoshop and Fusion 360) are scrapped from 13 different web sources. <br>
 • The information/features are generated (feature engineering) using the topic modeling algorithm (LDA), readability formulas, and heuristic calculations. <br/>
 • For the classification of the tutorial’s difficulty Random Forest algorithm is used.<br/>
 • The classification model can classify a tutorial's difficulty (advanced/beginner) with 85% accuracy.